How to Make Iron Balusters Look Expensive for under $2

 If you are looking for a modern farmhouse look, there is not a such thing as “farmhouse iron stair spindles” but the straight satin hollow balusters with no knuckle will get you that look!

-Wondering how to install iron balusters?
+Wondering how to install iron balusters on an angle?

-Modern Iron Balusters
+Modern Iron Baluster Ideas

 Balusters without a shoe is also a very popular stair look and provides a clean contemporary or modern design.
 We recently installed new black iron balusters in the split level flip house which completely transformed the stairway in that home.
-We opted for no baluster knuckles and wow, it looked amazing!
-Click through this post, “split level stairway remodel” to see that stairway makeover.

 Here is an up close image of the split level stairway with no baluster knuckle.